This is a best prospect industry sector for this country. Includes a market overview and trade data.

 There are a number of promising opportunities in the energy sector, particularly for renewable energy projects.
-The government has indicated potential opportunities for the development of medium-sized hydropower plants, including at Lori-Berd (60 MW) and Shnogh (76 MW) in the northern part of Armenia.
+The government has indicated potential opportunities for the development of medium-sized hydropower plants., including at Lori-Berd (60 MW) and Shnogh (76 MW) in the northern part of Armenia.
 Among Armenia’s two large hydropower plants, the Sevan-Hrazdan Cascade is in need of tens of millions of dollars of rehabilitation, as its construction began in 1936.
 There are new opportunities for solar development as the Government plans tenders for construction of seven more solar photovoltaic power plants with total installed capacity of about 520 MW.
-There are also opportunities for smaller solar projects; the Tashir Group has signaled its interest in partnering with U.S. firms for consulting, design, procurement, installation, and commissioning on a solar installation as part of a data center project.
-There are opportunities for wind projects as well.
+There are also opportunities for smaller solar projects and for wind projects as well.
 Geothermal and biomass investments appear to be relatively speculative at present.

-The government has expressed an interest in utilizing U.S.-licensed small modular reactor technology to eventually replace the Armenian Nuclear Power Plant, giving U.S. firms an opportunity to recognize a huge win and play a transformative role in Armenia’s energy security posture.
+The government has expressed an interest in utilizing U.S.-licensed advanced small modular reactor technology to eventually replace the Armenian Nuclear Power Plant, which would give U.S. firms an opportunity to achieve a significant commercial win and play a transformative role in Armenia’s energy security posture.